zarab33/mastery-quiz/fixing_problems.md

 ### Contact a Coach

-* Contact your PreCourse Coach on Slack with a description of what you did and the full error message.
+* Contact your Coach on Slack with a description of what you did and the full error message.

 ## I can't get a quiz